razyylog/FLOSS-research-bibliography-collection/README.md

 [Add counts of entries per file, most cited papers, etc.]

 ## Contributing
 Follow the regular Git path.
-First clone or fork, the edit, and commit. '
+First clone or fork, the edit, and commit.

 Then if you want to keep this alive and help maintaining this map of the current state of the art of research in open-source software,  Send a pull request on GitHub and I will merge after testing.
 Knowledge of [BibTool](http://www.gerd-neugebauer.de/software/TeX/BibTool/en/) and [BibTeX Tidy](https://flamingtempura.github.io/bibtex-tidy/index.html) will not hurt.

 Avoid submitting duplicates or incomplete bibliometric entries.

+% For format consitency, please run
+'''
+- bibtool -v -d -k -r  bibtoolrsc.rsc  -F  [in file] -o [out file]
+'''

 ## License
 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt)